hcooper/overhead/README.md

 ### As a Snips skill

+***In light of Snips being acquired, and its public services being shutdown, this plugin is no longer maintained.
+See https://www.home-assistant.io/blog/2019/12/03/sonos-shutting-down-local-voice-option-snips/ for more information.***

 Once `action-overhead-handler.py` is running (either by yourself, or automatically by `snips-skill-server`), it will subscribe to the configured Snips action (e.g. `whatPlanesAreOverhead`).
 Once triggered it will respond by sending the text-to-speech service a string of text describing the aircraft it's found, in a format that's optimized for computer pronunciation:

 ```